snekse/southwest-checkin/README.md

 3. Setup heroku and download latest version of the code:

     - Create an account on Heroku
-    - From the web interface create a new app
+    - From the Heroku web interface create a new app
-    - From the web interface add the following resources to your project:
+    - From the Heroku web interface add the following resources to your project:
         - Redis To Go
         - Heroku Postgres
     - Create a folder and `cd` into it using Terminal